 The James E. Beckley Securities Arbitration and Law Writing Competition is a writing contest for law students interested in Securities Arbitration and Securities Law.
 The PIABA Bar Journal Board-of-Editors will publish the first place paper, and may, at their option, elect to print additional submissions.
 Winners will be announced at the PIABA Annual Meeting and posted on The PIABA Foundation and PIABA websites.
 Stipends are awared as follows: First Place – $1000; Second Place – $750; and Third place – $500.

 Topic.
 The submission may address any aspect of Securities Law; Securities Arbitration; The Federal Arbitration Act, Title 9, US Code, Section 1-14; or FINRA Code of Arbitration, effective April 16, 2007 and any changes or proposed changes to that Code.
-The writing can be based in theory or practice, but should ultimately advocate a position on the topic area chosen.

 Eligibility.
 The competition is open to all students who attend a law school in the United States.
 Full-time students who are not law students but who write law-related papers as part of a course at an American law school are also eligible.
 Employees of The PIABA Foundation and PIABA, except for students working less than 20 hours per week, are not eligible to enter the competition.